jqnatividad/qsv/README.md

 To find out your jobs setting, call `qsv --version`.
 The second to the last number is the number of jobs qsv will use for multithreaded commands.
 The last number is the number of logical processors detected by qsv.

+### Caching
+The `apply geocode` command [memoizes](https://en.wikipedia.org/wiki/Memoization) otherwise expensive geocoding operations and will report its cache hit rate. `apply geocode` memoization, however, is not persistent across sessions.
+The `fetch` command also memoizes expensive REST API calls with its optional Redis support.
+It effectively has a persistent cache as the default time-to-live (TTL) before a Redis cache entry is expired is 28 days and Redis entries are persisted across restarts.
+Redis cache settings can be fine-tuned with the `QSV_REDIS_CONNECTION_STRING`, `QSV_REDIS_TTL_SECONDS` and `QSV_REDIS_TTL_REFRESH` environment variables.

 ### Benchmarking for Performance

 Use and fine-tune the [benchmark script](scripts/benchmark-basic.sh) when tweaking qsv's performance to your environment.